otammato/Kubernetes_Terraform_cluster_deploy_on_EKS_AWS/README.md

 ```
 </details>

-2.2: This is the overall files' structure needed for the deployment (each file content can be found in the next steps)
+2.2: This is the overall files' structure needed for the deployment (the content of each file can be found in the next steps)

 1. eks-cluster.tf – holds the cluster resources such as the worker nodes
 2. security-groups.tf – holds the information about the cluster subnets and VPC details